Mason Grimes

-Mason Douglas Grimes (born October 21, 1992) is a Guamanian international footballer who plays as a defender for Temecula FC and the Guam national football team.
+Mason Douglas Grimes (born October 21, 1992) is a Guamanian international footballer who plays as a defender for the Guam national football team.

 Career

 Early career

 Grimes played college soccer at California State University San Marcos between 2010 and 2014.
 Seeing action in all four years with the Cougars, Grimes was a starter for the Cougars his final two years.
 During his junior season in 2013, Grimes started all 17 games at the center back position and helped CSUSM to 7 shutouts and a 0.86 goals against average.
 In his senior season in 2014, Grimes anchored the Cougars backline and helped them to one of the best seasons in school history.
-CSUSM finished 13-4 and earned a national ranking for only the second time in the soccer team’s history.
+CSUSM finished 13-4 and earned a national ranking for only the second time in the soccer team's history.
 From the back, he collected one goal and one assist and helped limit opponents to only 21 goals for the season.
 Grimes earned all-conference honors in each of his final two collegiate seasons, collecting second-team recognition after his junior season and first-team recognition following his senior year.